Investors look to China for a glimpse of life after coronavirus

 Tencent is an online conglomerate comprising online gaming, e-commerce and social media arms, while Alibaba is primarily an online retailer.
 U.S. firms such as Facebook, Apple and Google are likely beneficiaries of the same trends, Gillan said.

-Catriona Burns, global portfolio manager at Geoff Wilson’s Sydney fund, raised bets on Tencent, online retailer Amazon.com Inc (AMZN.O) and gaming firm Activision Blizzard Inc (ATVI.O) for similar reasons.
+Catriona Burns, global portfolio manager at Geoff Wilson’s Sydney fund, raised bets on Tencent, online retailer Amazon.com Inc and gaming firm Activision Blizzard Inc for similar reasons.

 “The feedback from China...is that people are going back to work, but they’re not necessarily going out on the town.
 So they’re staying home and they need entertainment - gaming should be a key beneficiary of that trend,” she said.